He’s Been Gone a Year, But He Changed Everything. A Social Conservative Remembers Donald Trump’s Presidency

 Has any President in our lifetime ever suffered more defamation than Trump?
 Have you ever felt the constant onslaught from the world more for having voted for someone than you did for Trump?

 And from everywhere.
 Movies, television, pop music, magazines, the internet, commercials, you name it.
 Your own family and friends saying you’re a racist and a Nazi.
 If you’re not a racist or a Nazi, you’re guilty of empowering one.
 I can’t stress that word enough.
 Guilty.
-That’s what they said you were.
+That’s what they said you are.

 And after four years of that unrelenting assault, what happened?
 Seventy-five million people still voted for Donald Trump.
 That’s what happened.
 It’s too late to “deprogram” us, Ms. Couric.
 We haven’t been deprogrammed.
 We’ve been red-pilled.